MARKET LOSS POLICY

 A few days later, before completing payment, you cancel the order.

-The market price at the time of cancellation is now $1,950/oz.
+The current market price at the time of cancellation has dropped to $2,450/oz.

-The dealer must now sell that gold at the lower price, incurring a $500 loss.
+The dealer must now liquidate or restock that gold at the lower current rate, incurring a $50 loss per ounce ($500 total loss).

-Under the Market Loss Policy, you are responsible for covering the $500 difference.
+Under the Market Loss Policy, you are responsible for covering that $500 difference.

 Important Notes for Customers